GeoSn0w/geosn0w.github.io/_posts/2018-10-05-Jailbreaks-Demystified.md

 So, as you can see from the diagram, the most important step is getting on the device.
 You cannot do much from outside the device.
 The entry vector can be different from jailbreak to jailbreak.
 Nowadays, most jailbreaks including my Osiris, Coolstar & Co's Electra and Jonathan's LiberiOS use the IPA applications signed with a temporary certificate and deployed with either Xcode or Cydia Impactor (or a signing service) to the device.
 From there, the application is executed by the user and the exploit is triggered.

 Other methods include but are not limited to WebKit exploits, mail exploits, etc.
-The WebKit ones are more common.
-TotallyNotSpyware is a good example of an iOS 10.x to 10.3.3 64-Bit Jailbreak, and if we talk legacy, JailbreakMe series is probably the best example.
+The WebKit ones are more common. <i>TotallyNotSpyware*</i> is a good example of an iOS 10.x to 10.3.3 64-Bit Jailbreak, and if we talk legacy, JailbreakMe series is probably the best example.
 These WebKit-based jailbreaks are usually deployed by accessing a website in Safari on the device.
 The website is crafted so that it exploits a webkit vulnerability (WebKit is at Safari's core), and thus gaining arbitrary code execution.

 In the rest of this write-up, I will assume an IPA based Jailbreak like Osiris, LiberiOS or Electra.
-Also, this write-up assumes we already have a raw kernel exploit that gives us TFP0, and the KPPless approach.
+Also, this write-up assumes we already have a raw kernel exploit that gives us <code class="high">TFP0</code>, and the KPPless approach.

 After the application has been successfully installed and can run, CodeSign is no longer a problem, at least for the initial stage.
 We still cannot run unsigned or fake-signed binaries, but at least we can run ourselves (the exploit application) without being killed by AMFI.
 However, the problem is that we are still limited by the SandBox.
 The SandBox keeps us from accessing anything outside our container, so no R/W permissions for us.
 All we can see is our own data, nothing more.
 That has to change.
-We have to bestow ourselves the might of Shai Hulud!
+We have to bestow ourselves the might of ShaiHulud!

 The SandBox is a kernel extension (KEXT) which ensures that you do not access more than you're supposed to access.
 By default, everything in /var/mobile/Containers is sandboxed.
 Apple's own default applications are also sandboxed.
-When you install an application via Xcode, the App Store or via Cydia Impactor, you are automatically placing the application in /var/mobile/Containers/Bundle/Application/<UUID of the APP>.
+When you install an application via Xcode, the App Store or via Cydia Impactor, you are automatically placing the application in <code class="high">/var/mobile/Containers/Bundle/Application/<UUID of the APP></code>.
 There is no other way to install an app, so our jailbreak application will be sandboxed by default, no matter what.

 So how do apps have access to the services required in order for them to run?!
 How can Deezer connect to my Bluetooth headset?
 How can YouTube decode frames?
 How can Twitter send me notifications?
 It's simple, through APIs.
-These APIs allow your containerized app to communicate in a controlled manner with Core Services (bluetoothd, wifid, mediaserverd, etc) which are also sandboxed, and these Core Services talk with the kexts / kernel through IOKit.
+These APIs allow your containerized app to communicate in a controlled manner with Core Services (<code class="high">bluetoothd</code>, <code class="high">wifid</code>, <code class="high">mediaserverd</code>, etc) which are also sandboxed, and these Core Services talk with the kexts / kernel through <code class="high">IOKit</code>.
 So no, you don't directly talk to the kernel.
 The following diagram should help you see how this looks like.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/15067741/46547236-4fd96980-c899-11e8-8d48-1947418eb777.png"/>